 You only appreciate it when you've worked for it and earned it.

-But sadly, what what's at work here is that most people have defined feeling good by virtue of applauding effort and examining intentions.
+But sadly, what's at work here is that most people have defined feeling good by virtue of applauding effort and examining intentions.

-If we actually if we actually examined results, then nobody ought to feel good because the results are not there.
+If we actually examined results, then nobody ought to feel good because the results are not there.

-There have been a d dismal, dismal failure.
+There have been a dismal, dismal failure for 40 years, no matter what.

 And the same efforts under the same pretenses take place, and yet they happen every generation.

-So people that, wow, this is unique.
+So people are like, wow, this is unique.

 This is new.

-Look at these people who care.
+Look at these people that care.

-We have people that make trips to Africa, and they say, I saw these horrible things.
+We have people that make trips to Africa and they say, I saw these horrible things.

 We must do something.